JericWang/jericwang.github.io/_pages/about.md

 Lead, Intelligent Everything  (IE Corps, 万物有灵战队) | Team Homepage: <a href="https://nirc.top/">https://nirc.top/</a>

-Fellow of the <a href="https://www.china-cic.cn/">China Institute of Communications</a>.

 <font size="6">Notable Milestones:</font>

 Published BUPT’s first-ever papers in premier global venues such as NSDI, ASPLOS, SIGMOD, EuroSys, and CSCW.